JuliaPackageMirrors/Dynare.jl/README.md

 ## Dynare for Julia

-This package aims at bringing to Julia some of the algorithms incorporated in [Dynare](http://www.dynare.org), a platform for solving dynamic economic models.
+This package aims at bringing to Julia some of the functionality provided by [Dynare](http://www.dynare.org), a platform for solving economic models and in particular DSGE models.

-Please note that this Julia package is very experimental and very incomplete compared to the original Dynare for MATLAB/Octave.
-Use it only for experiment purposes.
+Please note that this Julia package is very incomplete compared to the original Dynare for MATLAB/Octave, but hopefully it will become more featureful over time.

 For the moment the package is only able to compute a model’s steady state, first order decision rules and perfect foresight simulations.